Mechanistic insights into Z-ring formation and stability: A Langevin dynamics approach to FtsZ self-assembly: Results

 The distribution of prolateness $p$ remains unimodal at $Pe=0$ and $10^{-3}$ (Fig.~\ref{fig:ResultMain}$(e)$ and inset).
 The location of the maximum shifts towards smaller $p$ values at $Pe=10^{-3}$, with respect to equilibrium.
 This is due to the reorganization to a better ring via the non-equilibrium swelling.
 At $Pe=1$, the multimodal distribution function $P(p)$ displays the coexistence of ring, globule, and open helix, captured by the peaks at $p<0$, $p\approx 0$, and $p> 0$, respectively.
 Moreover, at this P{\'e}clet, the distribution shows a second maximum with split peaks at $p< 0$.
 The first one near $p=-0.1$ corresponds to the stable ring phase.
 The second one at $p < -0.1$ corresponds to a more swollen ring that is formed on the way of opening up from the ring state to the open helical conformation.
 The reduction of $p$ with swelling can be understood using larger $\l$ in Eq.\eqref{eq_S}.
-At a higher activity, $Pe=2$, as the chain opens up, the distribution becomes unimodal again with one maximum near $p\approx 1.25$.
+At a higher activity, $Pe=2$, as the chain opens up, the distribution becomes unimodal again with one maximum near $p\approx 1.25$. \dc{The multimodality in $P(\tilde r_e)$ and $P(p)$ signifies phase coexistence, a characteristic of first-order transition.}